docker-library/docs/ros/content.md

 ## Creating a `Dockerfile` to install ROS packages

-To create your own ROS docker images and install custom packages, here's a simple example of installing the C++, Python client library demos and security CLI using the official released Debian packages via apt-get.
+To create your own ROS docker images and install custom packages, here's a simple example of installing the C++, Python client library demos using the official released Debian packages via apt-get.

 ```dockerfile
 FROM %%IMAGE%%:dashing